- Role and training of critical care professionals in deceased donation

 In addition, the European Committee on Organ Transplantation (CD-P-TO) has prepared a guide for parents, providing clear, accurate and balanced information about the use of cord blood in medical treatment and guiding them through their storage options.

 Download the booklet “Umbilical cord blood banking: A guide for parents”

 Improving information to women on their choices regarding oocyte preservation, donation and treatment.

 In recent years, progress in reproductive medicine and embryology has led to the development of Assisted Reproductive Technologies (ART), which provide a number of ways for women to improve their reproductive choices.
 These include: the treatment of fertility problems; reproduction in couples with infectious or genetic diseases; childbearing of women with no male partner; the preservation of fertility for women who wish to postpone conceiving for medical or social reasons, and the donation of gametes and embryos for the treatment of other women who may not be able to have children otherwise.

-In this context, the European Committee on Organ Transplantation (CD-P-TO) is preparing several brochures aimed at promoting women’s health literacy with regard to their reproductive capacities.
-By increasing access to scientifically accurate and balanced information, these brochures will support women in their discussions with health providers and physicians so they can make the decisions to best suit their needs.
+In this context, the European Committee on Organ Transplantation (CD-P-TO) is preparing several booklets aimed at promoting women’s health literacy with regard to their reproductive capacities.
+By increasing access to scientifically accurate and balanced information, these booklets will support women in their discussions with health providers and physicians so they can make the decisions to best suit their needs.

 The first of these booklets, entitled “Donation of oocytes: A guide for women to support informed decisions”, elaborated in collaboration with the European Society of Human Reproduction and Embryology (ESHRE), aims at providing clear, accurate and balanced information about the donation of oocytes, including a general overview of the process of oocyte donation, potential risks for donors, uses of the donated oocytes, rights and responsibilities of donors and other important information that will help women through this important decision-making process.